-A 24 week-old baby’s weight and size varies depending on its growth and development.
-Along with those excited expressions, you will also notice that she can almost fully sit by herself, play with toys and also pass it on to others, already crawling around or getting herself ready to start!
-She is even ready for light foods apart from breast milk and formula.
+Your 24-week-old baby’s weight and size will vary depending on his growth and development.
+Along with those exciting expressions, you will also notice that your 24-week or 6-month-old baby can almost fully sit by himself, play with toys and pass it on to others.
+Your little one at 24 weeks is ready for light foods along with breast milk and formula.
 You might be wondering if your little one is left-handed or right-handed, but it is too early to tell at this stage.
-She needs to be at least 2 or 3 years old in order to be sure if she is right handed or left handed.
+Your baby needs to be at least 2 or 3 years old in order to be sure if he is right-handed or left-handed.

 [Also Read: 6 Months Old Baby Developmet]

-- Physically she will now be almost twice her birth weight and size.
-Her skin and complexion will be much clearer by now as compared to the time she was born.
+- Physically your little one will now be almost twice his birth weight and size.
+His skin and complexion will be much clearer by now as compared to the time he was born.

-- She is developing mentally as well; you can now see that she recognises your touch, voice and feel.
-She will start making funny expressions, feel happy and excited, confused and angry at times.
-She will start recognising people around her especially if you have a joint family and relations staying with you.
+- Your baby should be able to recognise your touch, voice and feel.
+He will start making funny expressions and feel happy and excited, confused and angry at times.
+He will start recognising people around him, especially if you live in a joint family.

-- As she is developing both mentally and physically, you might witness that she regularly wakes up at night.
-You need to support her by feeding and soothing her back to sleep.
-In the next 24 weeks, she will also start teething which will add on to her frequent waking up in the night.
+- As he is developing both mentally and physically, you might witness that he regularly wakes up at night.
+You need to support him by feeding and soothing him back to sleep.
+Your baby’s gums must started hardening already.

-- As her nervous system and brain are developing you will now notice that she brings her bare feet to her mouth and starts sucking and chewing on it.
-Be patient and let her enjoy this experience as she has started gaining control over her lower body movements.
+- As his nervous system and brain are developing, you will now notice that he brings his bare feet to his mouth and starts sucking and chewing on it.
+Be patient and let him enjoy this experience as he has started gaining control over his lower body movements.

 [Also Read: 6 Months Old Baby Milestones]

-As her body goes through major developments, it’s now time to introduce light and easy to digest food along with the breast milk or formula.
-Some of the good options are finger foods like rice puffs, boneless fish, fruits like apple, banana or mango, etc. Also, remember there are certain foods which you need to completely avoid till the time your baby reaches the correct age.
-In spite of the conflicting information, you will fumble across it is highly recommended that the transition to solid foods start by the 6th month.
+As his body goes through major developments, it’s now time to introduce light and easy-to-digest food along with breast milk or formula.
+Some of the good options are finger foods like rice puffs, boneless fish, and fruits like apples, bananas, mangoes, etc. Also, remember there are certain foods which you need to completely avoid till the time your baby reaches the correct age.
+In spite of the conflicting information you will come across, it is highly recommended that the transition to solid foods should start by the 6th month.

-When you introduce a new food to your baby be ready for that million dollar expression on her face!
-She will get to use her tongue, lips, and gums in different ways while eating solid foods.
-Also have patience as it can be a little messy during the initial phase, as she starts to chew and swallow the food in her mouth for the first time.
-You can use a large size bib that also covers neck and hands as well, to avoid those beautiful dresses from getting stains.
-Use a high chair with a plastic mat beneath, as cleaning can be easier once you have finished feeding her.
-Use soft spoons which are easily available in the market if you are feeding foods like yoghurt, soup, etc.
+When you introduce a new food to your baby, be ready for that million-dollar expression on his face.
+He will get to use his tongue, lips, and gums in different ways while eating solid foods.
+It is good to have patience as it can be a little messy during the initial phase, as he starts to chew and swallow the food in his mouth for the first time.
+You can use a large-size bib that also covers the neck and hands to prevent those beautiful clothes from getting stained.
+Use a high chair with a plastic mat beneath, as cleaning can be easier once you have finished feeding him.
+Use soft spoons, which are easily available in the market if you are feeding foods like yoghurt, soup, etc.

 [Also Read: 6 Months Old Baby Food]

-- As the months pass by you might also notice frequent wailing at night when your baby turns 8–10 months old as this is the period when your baby will be super active and crawling around.
-As you cannot prevent her from waking up frequently, you can ease her discomfort and put her back to sleep.
+- As the months pass by, you might also notice frequent wailing at night, especially when your baby turns 8–10 months old, as this is the period when your baby will be super active and crawling around.
+As you cannot prevent him from waking up frequently, you can ease his discomfort and put him back to sleep.

-- Caring for your baby can be really tiring and will totally absorb you, so take time and try to enjoy the moment with your growing baby.
-When she’s 24 weeks old, it is the perfect time to secure your baby in a pram and go around for a walk or visits.
+- While you care for your baby day in and day out, you’re likely to get exhausted.
+So take time and try to enjoy the moment with your growing baby.
+When he’s 24 weeks old, it is the perfect time to secure your baby in a pram and go around for a walk or visit.

-- Try not to be overprotective and limit their exposure to a particular place or area.
-Let her explore around and positively deal with her inquisitiveness.
+- Try not to be overprotective and limit his exposure to a particular place or area.
+Let him explore and positively deal with his inquisitiveness.

-- Be very careful in what you choose to feed on your baby, speak to a nutritionist and get a balanced diet plan apt for her stage.
+- Be very careful in what you choose to feed to your baby, speak to a nutritionist and get a balanced diet plan.

-- Your baby still needs at least 3-daytime naps in the duration of 1-3 hours.
-So put her to sleep even if she is not very keen on sleeping off.
-You can do this by telling her bedtime stories.
+- Your baby still needs at least three daytime naps in the duration of 1-3 hours.
+So put him to sleep even if he is in the mood to enjoy and play.
+You can do this by telling him bedtime stories.

-- Try not to be too fanatical about cleanliness around your baby and don’t prevent her from sucking each every toy or other articles.
-Till the time its harmful to her you may let her explore.
+- Try not to be too fanatical about cleanliness around your baby, and don’t prevent her from sucking each toy or other articles.
+Till the time it’s harmful to him, you may let him explore.